 We acquired the Rangeview Water Supply when (i) on April 4, 1996, the State of Colorado Board of Land Commissioners (the "Land Board") and the Rangeview Metropolitan District (the "District"), a quasi-municipal political subdivision of the State of Colorado, entered into the Amended and Restated Lease Agreement (the "Lease"), (ii) on April 11, 1996, we entered into the Agreement for Sale of Export Water with the District and (iii) on April 11, 1996 we entered into the Service Agreement with the District for the provision of water service to the Lowry Range Property (collectively these agreements are referred to as the "Rangeview Water Agreements").
 The Rangeview Water Agreements provide that we will design, construct, operate and maintain the District's water system to provide water service to the District's customers on the Lowry Range Property.
 Pursuant to the Rangeview Water Agreements, approximately 17,620 acre-feet of water per year located on the Lowry Range Property is dedicated for use specifically on the Lowry Range Property.
-In exchange for providing water service to customers within the District's service area, we will receive 95% of all amounts received by the District relating to water services after deducting required royalties to the Land Board, which initially totals approximately 12% of gross revenues received from water construction directly adjacent to the District's service area.
+In exchange for providing water service to customers within the District's service area, we will receive 95% of all amounts received by the District relating to water services after deducting required royalties to the Land Board, which initially totals approximately 12% of gross revenues received from water sales.
+The District's service area is located in Arapahoe County and is bordered by the City of Aurora.
+A number of residential housing developments are currently under construction directly adjacent to the District's service area.